 Absolutely!
 Students that have already paid for their classes can still qualify for financial aid.
 These students would be eligible to receive a reimbursement up to the amount of financial aid for which they are eligible.
 In order to qualify for a reimbursement, students must complete their financial aid file before the end of classes for the semester.

-Unless we specify that we need to see the original document, the fastest way to send your documents is via fax.
-Our office fax number is 617-228-3407.
-You can also mail your documents to our office.
+Unless we specify that we need to see the original document, the fastest way to send your documents is via our secure online Form Upload site https://www.bhcc.edu/financialaid/financialaidforms/financialaidformupload/

 When you receive an award letter, you are considered to have "pending" financial aid.
 This allows you to use your anticipated financial aid award to help pay your tuition, fees, and may make you eligible for a book advance to help with book costs.
 Your actual financial aid dollars will be credited to your account during the middle of the semester, after your enrollment level has been verified, book advance charges have been added to your account, and all NA grades have been reported to our office.
 Any financial aid funds that are left after your charges are paid will be refunded to you via your selected refund preference.
+For more information about BankMobile Disbursements, a technology solution, powered by BMTX, Inc visit this link: https://bankmobiledisbursements.com/refundchoices/.
 This generally happens in late October for the Fall semester and in early April for the Spring semester.

 It might.
 For information on how withdrawing from a class may change your financial aid award, please visit Issues That May Affect Your Aid.
 Students that withdraw from all of their classes are to having their financial aid award recalculated.
 For more information on how this is done, please visit Return of Title IV Funds Policy.
 Please be aware that withdrawing from multiple classes may impact your ability to meet the Satisfactory Academic Progress (SAP) requirements and make you ineligible for future financial aid.
 For more information on Satisfactory Academic Progress, please visit Satisfactory Academic Progress.